 I do want to mention that you should NEVER allow your pen tip to get so hot that it starts glowing red.
 This is extremely bad for the pen tip!
 It can cause metal fatigue which can substantially reduce the life of your pen tip.

-Using a lower pen heat means you don’t have to worry as much about heat buildup and instead can use hand speed and repetition to control the color or darkness of an area.
+Using a lower pen heat means you don’t have to worry as much about heat buildup and instead you can use hand speed and repetition to control the color or darkness of an area.

 Don’t focus on the number.
 Instead focus on the color of the burn result you get.